fivedogit/hackbook-backend/README.md

-#HN2GO backend source
+#Hackbook backend source

-HN2GO lets you follow other HN users and get notified when they do stuff.
+Hackbook adds follow, news feed and notification mechanisms to Hacker News

-HN2GO is not affiliated with or endorsed by HN or YCombinator
+Hackbook is not affiliated with or endorsed by HN or YCombinator

 ---------------